Comments about "Karl Popper" in Wikipedia

 Popper's principle of falsifiability runs into prima facie difficulties when the epistemological status of mathematics is considered.

 Mathematics by itself is often very difficult to test because it is most often based on very strict rules.
-It is the application of mathematics to describe physical phenomena that requires testing.

 It is difficult to conceive how simple statements of arithmetic, such as "2 + 2 = 4", could ever be shown to be false.